SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/avoidingreason/readme.md

 Thinking it through I want to find a method annotated with @Disabled but only in the class SkipThisTest where I do the demo:

+- `Name: in SkipThisTest remove @Disabled and revert to SKIPTHIS`
+- `Short Description: remove @Disabled and revert to SKIPTHIS for demo purposes in the project`
+- `Level: warning`

 Recipe Settings Search

 ~~~~~~~~